Vicky016/Ansible-Project/README.md

 - Adjust security group settings and key pair names as needed.
 - The provided playbook deploys a sample website.
 Modify it according to your project requirements.

+For a visual reference, watch the [YouTube video](https://youtu.be/Z6YGH0HVejE?si=jQ3S9ycAKlheEvmr) that complements this guide.

 Congratulations!
 You have successfully set up an Ansible environment and configured three servers using Ansible playbooks.